 Consumers and managers are seeing a rising demand for indoor maps – and we’re ready to build them.

 HERE is leading the push to map everything indoors.
 And we mean everything — shopping centers, large commercial office space, university campuses, sporting venues and everything else in between.
-Our focus is building high quality indoor maps that can be used in a variety of use cases, so visitors and occupants of large spaces can locate rooms, stores, meetings, other people, and more.
-Not only do our indoor maps provide a visual representation of the space, in many cases, they also provide turn by turn directions to where you need to go.
+Our focus is building high-quality indoor maps that can be accessed in a variety of use cases, so visitors and occupants of large spaces can locate rooms, stores, meetings, other people and more.
+Not only do our indoor maps provide a visual representation of the space, in many cases, they also provide turn-by-turn directions to where you need to go.

-This is only one example, and we are seeing the same question being addressed for every type of indoor public venue — what is the best way to improve the visitor experience at my venue?
+This is only one example, and we are seeing the same question being addressed for every type of indoor public venue — what is the best way to improve our visitor experience?
 Enabling people to easily orient and reach their destinations is a strong answer for that question.